EmeraldVoid/Goemon-Hardcore-Randomizer/README.md

 [![Unknown](https://img.shields.io/badge/Untested_Seed-565656?logo=awesomelists&logoColor=ffffff)](https://)

-Goemon Randomizer: Hard Mode is a collection of randomly generated seeds that activate **Hard Mode**, significantly increasing the difficulty of the game.
+Goemon Hardcore Randomizer is a collection of randomly generated seeds that activate **Hard Mode**, significantly increasing the difficulty of the game.

 ## Editions